depasquale-lab/StateSpaceDynamics.jl/docs/src/index.md

 # Introduction

 Julia SSM is a state space model package for neuroscientists.
 Quickly deploy powerful models with minimal hassle.
-Etc. Etc.

 ## What are State Space Models?